-Bernie recognizes the distinction between individual personal values that should not be infringed upon and the enforcement of legal, non-discriminatory policies.
-When the Supreme Court ruled in favor of marriage equality — a civil contract granting benefits under U.S. law — Bernie was asked in an interview if we should strip organizations of their 501(c)(3) tax-exempt status if those organizations refuse to perform privately-held religious wedding ceremonies:
+Bernie recognizes the distinction between personal values that should not be infringed upon and the enforcement of non-discrimination laws.
+When the Supreme Court ruled in favor of marriage equality, Bernie was asked in an interview if the tax-exempt status should be removed from 501(c)(3) organizations that refuse to perform privately-held religious wedding ceremonies:

 Jake Tapper, CNN: “I’m wondering if you support, as I have heard from many other progressives, the idea of taking away the tax exemption from any organizations, including religious ones, that do not recognize same-sex marriage.”

 Bernie: “I don’t know that I would go there now.
 You know, we have religious freedom, and I respect people who have different points of view.
 But my view is that people have a right to love each other, regardless of one’s sexual orientation.”

 Tell me more about Bernie’s record with regards to religious freedoms.

 Importantly, Bernie believes having the freedom to believe whatever you want does not entitle you to impose those beliefs on others.
 In the 2014 Burwell v.
 Hobby Lobby case, the U.S. Supreme Court ruled that business owners aren’t required to provide contraceptive coverage for their female workers under the Affordable Care Act if doing so violates the owners’ religious beliefs.

 Bernie issued a statement criticizing the Hobby Lobby case, stating.
 “Bosses should not be able to impose their religious beliefs on their employees.”

 He joined other senators in filing a friend-of-the-court brief which argued that the law’s protections were never intended to extend to for-profit companies